Anillc/arpc/README.md

 # arpc
-a node RPC library base on socket.io
+a node RPC library based on socket.io

 ## examples